Eliot-Roxbergh/task_portknocker/README.md

 Tested with GCC 8.4.0, clang / clang-tidy 10, CodeChecker 6.19.1

-Note that newer versions of gcc and clang-tidy will potentially find more warnings during compilation and static analysis.
+Note that newer versions of gcc and clang-tidy will potentially find more warnings during compilation and static analysis (this is good).

 #### Code Style